ghc-proposals/ghc-proposals/proposals/0000-ghc-cpp.rst

 We will have to ensure that the appropriate file search paths for any ``#include "filename"`` directives match what would happen in the CPP case.

+Also, to do include file processing, the preprocessor leg at least will have to be in the IO monad, or have some protocol to request the source for an include.

 Costs and Drawbacks